dasarpai/aider.chat/readme.md

 https://aider.chat/

+Keep in mind aider.chat has multiple modes and it not only about normal chat.
+Perhaps this name is given because there is another company with name "aider"

 ## Aider Modes
 /chat-mode code - Aider will make changes to your code to satisfy your requests.
 /chat-mode architect - Aider will first propose a solution, then ask if you want it to turn that proposal into edits to your files.